From Technical Migration to Product Leverage

 • A mobile experience that did not fully meet user needs or business expectations

-Use the rebuild not just to modernise the technology, but to:
+I saw the rebuild as a chance not only to modernise the technology, but to:

 • Define a clear and valuable role for mobile self-service